+• Go to MyEastern at:

+https://easternwv.edu/current-students/my-eastern/

-- Go to MyEastern at: https://easternwv.edu/current-students/my-eastern/ - Type in your User ID as firstnamelastname (all lowercase) - Type in your PIN (same PIN you use for Brightspace and Eastern Email) - Click on Student and Financial Aid Info - Click on Student Records - Click on Final Grades
+- Type in your User ID as firstnamelastname (all lowercase)

+- Type in your Password (same Password you use for Bright space and Eastern Email)

+- Click on Student and Financial Aid Info

+- · Click on Student Records

+- · Click on Final Grades

 Students who have questions about grades should talk with their instructors.
-In order to receive a grade report, all obligations (outstanding fees, library books, etc.) to Eastern.
+In order to receive a grade report, satisfaction of all Eastern financial obligations (outstanding fees, library books, etc.) is necessary.